 Titus 3:7

-"That being justified by his grace, we should be made heirs according to the hope of eternal life."
+"That being justified by his grace, we should be made heirs (turned into and become heirs) according to the hope of eternal life."

 Faith simply means believing.
 We are justified by His grace and by His blood, through faith (believing):